alsbury/malice/README.md

 Setup fixtures per the `hautelook/alice-bundle` spec.
 Fixtures definition files `Foo.yml` are expected to be in the directory `DataFixtures/ORM` in the specific bundle directory.
 Each fixture needs to have its own annotation as noted in the sample above, containing the bundle name, followed by a colon, then the fixture yaml file `MyBundle:Foo.yml`.
-Fixtures annotations for the class will apply to all methods in that class.
+Fixture annotations for the class will apply to all methods in that class.
 Fixture annotations for a method will be added to the class fixtures for that specific test only.

 Fixture environments are not currently supported.